 - 50% of your income is for fixed costs.
-This includes rent, utilities, monthly bills, transportation costs, child support and other obligations
+This includes rent, utilities, monthly bills, transportation costs, child support, and other obligations

 - 30% is for day-to-day expenses.
 This might be spending on entertainment, shopping, restaurants, parking (if in a city), pets, etc.

 - 20% is for savings.
-Examples would be an emergency fund, retirement, investments, sinking funds, and other savings-account.
+Examples would be an emergency fund, retirement, investments, sinking funds, and other savings account.

-The 50/30/20 Rule will help guide you to calculate when determining your rent and other financial aspects.
+The 50/30/20 Rule will help guide you through calculating when determining your rent and other financial aspects.
 It is a general rule, and there is, of course, some wiggle room on any of these numbers when you spend less in certain areas.
 For example, if you don’t eat out or shop much, you may pay a bit more on rent, save a bit more, etc. Most experts will say expenses should not exceed the guidelines above no matter what.

-How Much to Budget For Utilities?
+How Much to Budget for Utilities?

 Obviously, the most significant expense for living costs will be your rent, and it’s essential to as How much rent can I afford and to be able to answer that question.
 However, just factoring in rent isn’t the whole picture.
 Utilities will likely be your next most considerable expense, and their cost shouldn’t be ignored when determining if you can afford to live in a particular area.